tailhook/vagga/docs/commands.rst

    signal (so they finish without being able to intercept signal unconditionally).
 If you don't like this behavior set the parameter to some large value.

+.. _isolate-network:

+.. opt:: isolate-network

+   Run all processes within isolated network namespace.
+Isolated network will have only a loopback device, so processes won't have access to the internet.
+   For example, it is possible to run several test suites each start service that binds the same port.
+Also you can run arbitrary command inside isolated network using ``--isolate-network`` commandline option.